-Fatigue During Breastfeeding – Reasons and Natural Ways to Treat
+Breastfeeding Fatigue – Reasons and Natural Ways to Treat

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-The whole mommy business is not that easy, and it may seem like a herculean task if you have recently entered into this phase.
+The whole mommy business is not that easy, and it may seem like a herculean task if you have recently entered this phase.
+Breastfeeding is a miraculous and awe-inspiring journey that nourishes both body and soul during motherhood.
+But let’s be real—amidst the joy and bonding, there’s an unspoken truth many new mothers face: breastfeeding fatigue.
+It’s like a marathon for the mind and body, where sleepless nights and constant demands leave you feeling like an exhausted superhero.
 You may feel exhausted and wonder what may be the reasons behind that.
 Well, one of the reasons could be tending to the breastfeeding needs of your baby around the clock.
-If this is true, then you may be able to relate more to the following article as we discuss what exactly causes fatigue during breastfeeding and how you can effectively handle it.
+If this is true, then you may be able to relate more to the following article as we discuss what exactly causes breastfeeding exhaustion and how you can effectively handle it.

 Can Breastfeeding Make You Tired?

-If you are thinking that it is all in your mind and you may be simply overreacting, the answer is no; it is not so because breastfeeding may actually make you feel tired and exhausted.
-In order to make milk, your body uses 25 percent of its energy, and this may make you feel exhausted.
-You may roughly be losing out some 1000 calories a day just by feeding a baby, and believe it or not, it is a lot of hard work.
+Does breastfeeding make you tired?
+If you think that it is all in your mind and you may be simply overreacting, the answer is no; it is not so because breastfeeding may make you feel tired and exhausted.
+To make milk, your body uses 25 per cent of its energy, which may make you feel exhausted.
+You may be losing 1000 calories a day just by feeding a baby; believe it or not, it is a lot of hard work.